 Glória Nunes Rodrigues

 Glória holds a degree in Political Science and International Relations, a Master in European Policy (Université Libre de Bruxelles) and a Diploma from the Institut d'Etudes Politiques de Paris.
-She has more than 13 years of experience in scientific and technology related activities.
+She has more than 15 years of experience in scientific and technology related activities.
 She has worked for 6 years at the European Commission, DG Education and Culture, in the unit "European Institute of Innovation and Technology, Marie Sklodowska-Curie Actions", supporting the selection of new KICs and coordinating EIT activities with other EU initiatives.
-Previously, at the European Wind Energy Association, as head of the projects and policy analysis unit, she was in charge of the preparation of proposals, negotiation and implementation of FP7 projects on renewable energy.
-In IRPO, she is responsible for communication and dissemination activities, Social Impact and the interdisciplinary research platform Strengthening Participation.
+Previously, at the European Wind Energy Association, as head of the projects and policy analysis unit, she was in charge of the preparation of proposals, negotiation and implementation of FP7 renewable energy projects.
+In IRPO, she is responsible for communication and dissemination activities, Social Impact and the Strengthening Participation Interdisciplinary Research Platform.

-Sara holds a PhD in Pharmacy at the University of the Basque Country and Master degree in Innovation and Technology Management at the Faculty of Humanities of the University of Deusto and Inasmet.
-Since 2000, she has worked as researcher in the fields of pharmaceutical technology, tissue engineering, genetic and new healthcare models and services at national (University of Basque Country, Inasmet-Tecnalia, Kronikgune) and international research centers (Groningen University, Johns Hopkins University), participating in 26 research projects (7 international) and publishing 15 research articles in indexed journals.
-In IRPO, she is in charge of Health work programmes and coordinates the Ageing and Wellbeing Interdisciplinary Research Platform as well as the participation of the University in the European Partnership on Active and Healthy Ageing.
+Sara holds a PhD in Pharmacy at the University of the Basque Country and a Master degree in Innovation and Technology Management at the Faculty of Humanities of the University of Deusto and Inasmet.
+Since 2000, she has worked as researcher in the fields of pharmaceutical technology, tissue engineering, genetic and new healthcare models and services at national (University of Basque Country, Inasmet-Tecnalia, Kronikgune) and international research centres (Groningen University, Johns Hopkins University), participating in 26 research projects (7 international) and publishing 15 research articles in indexed journals.
+In IRPO, she is in charge of Horizon 2020 Health work programmes and coordinates the Ageing and Wellbeing Interdisciplinary Research Platform, as well as the University participation in the European Partnership on Active and Healthy Ageing.

-Barbara has a solid background, knowledge and 17 years expertise in drafting and managing EU-funded projects in particular in the area of social sciences.
-She has worked in private consultancies and at the European Commission in the Thematic Unit of Migration and Asylum (DG DEVCO) dealing with policy formulation and implementation of migration & development topics, on diaspora and remittances.
+Barbara has a solid background, knowledge and 19 years expertise in drafting and managing EU-funded projects in the area of social sciences.
+She has worked at the European Commission in the Thematic Unit of Migration and Asylum (DG DEVCO) dealing with policy formulation and implementation of migration & development topics, on diaspora and remittances.
 Previously she worked for private consultancies managing development cooperation EU-funded projects on topics such as strengthening the capacities of civil society organisations in ACP countries.
-Currently Barbara coordinates the Social Justice Interdisciplinary Platform, she is in charge of the Horizon 2020 Work Package on Reflective Societies and she deals with the Social Impact of research.
+Currently Barbara coordinates the Social Justice Interdisciplinary Research Platform, she is in charge of the Horizon 2020 Work Programme on Inclusive, Innovative and Reflective Societies and she deals with the Social Impact of research.
 Barbara holds a degree in International and Diplomatic Sciences from the University of Trieste (Italy).

-Joseba Larrea, Katia Lavín, Manuel Moreno and Irene Zulueta collaborate with the team supporting the internalisation of the Deusto's research.
+Luana Ferreira and Manuel Moreno collaborate with the team supporting the internalisation of DEUSTO's research.